Why Your Healthcare Provider Tests Your Blood Sugar

 Risk factors for type 2 diabetes are:

-Being older than 45
+Being older than 45 years

-Being over weight or obese (body mass index of 25 or higher)
+Being overweight or obese (body mass index of 25 or higher)

 Having parents or siblings who have diabetes